dherault/coursera_algorithms/README.md

 So under assumptions, for x !€ S, false positive probalbility is <= (1 - e^-k/b)^k

 How to set k ? k ~= ln2 * b

+## Greedy Algorithms, Minimum Spanning Trees, and Dynamic Programming

+### Greedy Algorithms

+#### Introduction to Greedy Algorithms

+Definition: iteratively make "myopic" decisions, hope everything works at the end

+Example: Dijkstra's shortest path

+#### Application: Optimal Caching

+The caching problem:
+- small fast memory (the cache)
+- big slow memory
+- process sequences of page request
+- on a fault, ie cache miss, need to evict something from the cache

+Theorem: the "furthest-in-future" algo is optimal (minimizes the number of cache miss)

+#### Scheduling problem: Definition

+Setup:
+- one shared resource
+- many "jobs" to do

+Question: In what order to do them ?

+Assume:
+- Each job as a weight wj (priority)
+- and a length lj

+Completion time cj of job j is the sum of job length up to and including j

+Goal (objective function): minimizes the weighted sum of completion times ie min sum(j=1..n, wj*cj)